 Whereas when you first see them, you catch it early, you haven't had to give them toxic agents or anything, and then we first caught it hopefully early enough, we operate on them first.
 So I think those are the two big reasons why I really favor the surgery first, followed by chemotherapy afterwards.

 For pleural mesothelioma, which starts near the lungs, immunotherapy is now a standard treatment.
-Doctors usually prescribe Keytruda (pembrolizumab), Opdivo (nivolumab) or Yervoy (ipilimumab) for this type.
+Mesothelioma specialists usually prescribe Keytruda (pembrolizumab), Opdivo (nivolumab) or Yervoy (ipilimumab) for this type.
 Immunotherapy isn’t standard for peritoneal mesothelioma, which forms in the abdomen, but some people do receive it.

 Surgery

-Surgery may not remove all the cancer, but it can help reduce symptoms and improve survival for some patients.
-A July 2024 retrospective study in The Annals of Thoracic Surgery found that people who had surgery for pleural mesothelioma lived much longer than those who declined it.
+A July 2024 retrospective study in The Annals of Thoracic Surgery found people who had surgery for pleural mesothelioma lived much longer than those who declined it.
+But only about 15% to 20% of pleural mesothelioma patients qualify for surgery.

 Types of Mesothelioma Surgery